notagenius/helmet_object_hack4tk/README.md

 #### 0. Utility:

-model is deployed with openCV DNN ReadNetFromDarknet, and enough platform-freedom pretained model provided, quick coded, dumb arguments input but aiming to be functional
+model is deployed with openCV DNN ReadNetFromDarknet, and enough platform-freedom. pretained model provided, quick coded, dumb parameter setting and exceptions are not handled. but just try to make it functional.

 detection in image:
 ```